 The Rocky Mountaineer has plenty of delicious routes through the Canadian Rockies – and let me emphasize the word ‘delicious’ because these luxury train trips are all about scenery, luxury and food.

-Well you wouldn’t go to Saskatchewan.
-British Columbia is an obvious choice with the bustling city of Vancouver and its shiny skyscrapers and Pacific Ocean setting that remind me of Hong Kong.
+If you’re visiting the West Coast of Canada, the province of British Columbia offers the bustling city of Vancouver – its shiny skyscrapers and stunning ocean setting remind me of Hong Kong.

 Mountains, rainforests, ocean, parks and one heck of lot of healthy-looking people.
 If you love the outdoors with a bit of big city sophistication thrown in, Vancouver’s your man, er, your place.
 Cycling around Stanley Park is a highlight, as is hanging around the scenic harbour.
 If you’re really adventurous you can climb the Grouse Grind Trail, a tough vertical hike from the North Vancouver plateau to the Grouse Mountain peak.
 (I took the gondola.
 And then I went shopping on Robson Street.
 Call me tough.)
 Whether it’s designer stores or mountain man activities you’re after, you can easily spend a day in Vancouver, or a week.